-- 12(1) If a school division is situated wholly or substantially within a municipality and a vacancy occurs on the board, the board shall request the council to set a date specified by the board as by-election day, unless the board and council agree on another day. - (2) Within 30 days after a request pursuant to subsection (1), the council shall set the date specified or otherwise agreed on as by-election day.
+- 12(1) If a school division is situated wholly or substantially within a municipality and a vacancy occurs on the board, the board shall request the council to set a date specified by the board as by-election day, unless the board and council agree on another day. - (2) Within 30 days after a request pursuant to subsection (1) or at the next meeting of the council, the council shall set the date specified or otherwise agreed on as by-election day.